Published 10 February 2020

 Destroying or de-identifying data when no longer required

 We aim to keep personal information only for as long as we need for our business or to comply with the law.
-When we no longer need information, we take reasonable steps to destroy or de-identify it.
+When we no longer need personal information and are lawfully able to do so, we take reasonable steps to destroy or de-identify it.
+As a Government Business Enterprise, we are subject to the Archives Act 1983 (Cth) which requires us to retain certain records for specified periods.

-You can ask us for a copy of the personal information that we hold about you.
+You can also ask us for a copy of the personal information that we hold about you.

 See section 9 for details on how you can contact us.

-There is no fee to ask for your information.
-We may charge an access fee to cover the time we spend finding and putting together the information you want.
-If there’s a fee, we’ll let you know how much it’s likely to be, so you can choose if you want to go ahead.
+There is no fee to ask for your personal information.
+We may charge an access fee to cover the time we spend finding and putting together the personal information you want.
+If there is a fee, we will let you know how much it is likely to be, so you can choose if you want to go ahead.

-In some cases, we can refuse access or only give you access to certain information.
-For example, we’re not able to let you see information that is commercially sensitive.
-If we refuse access, we’ll write to you explaining our decision.
+In some cases, we can refuse access or only give you access to certain personal information.
+For example, we are not able to let you see personal information that is commercially sensitive.
+If we refuse access, we will write to you explaining our decision.

 You can ask us to correct or update any of your personal information that we have.
-If we’ve given the information to another party, you can ask us to let them know it’s incorrect.
-We don’t charge a fee for this.
+If we have given your personal information to another party, you can ask us to let them know it is incorrect.
+We do not charge a fee for this.

-If you are concerned about your privacy or how we’ve handled your personal information, you can make a complaint and we’ll try to fix it.
+If you are concerned about your privacy or how we have handled your personal information, you can make a complaint and we will try to fix it.

 - keep a record of your complaint

-- respond to you within 30 days - if we can’t give you a final response in this time, we’ll get in touch to tell you why and work out a new timeframe with you.
+- respond to you within 30 days - if we can’t give you a final response in this time, we will get in touch to tell you why and work out a new timeframe with you.

-If you’re not satisfied with how we have managed your complaint, you can ask us to review your complaint.
+If you are not satisfied with how we have managed your complaint, you can ask us to review your complaint.
 Or you can complain to the Office of the Australian Information Commissioner.

 Office of the Australian Information Commissioner